 We aim to use our demonstration farm to inform, influence and inspire as follows:

-- act as a repository for the GWCT's research and a reference point for other organisations that support its evidence-led approach;
+Act as a reference point for other organisations that support its evidence-led approach.

-- be a forum for discussing best practice and for keeping farmers and managers informed of the latest developments;
+- Be a forum for discussing best practise and for keeping farmers, keepers and managers informed of the latest developments.

-- enhance the GWCT’s shooting, farming and biodiversity advisory services, providing training days on snaring and predator control;
+- Enhance the GWCT’s shooting, farming and biodiversity advisory services as well as providing training days on snaring and predator control.

-- and enter a joint programme with the MacRobert Trust, allowing hands-on co-operation with other like-minded organisations
+- Enter joint projects with the MacRobert Trust and The James Hutton Institute and the like, allowing hands-on cooperation with other like-minded organisations.

-- With land ownership and sporting activities in the spotlight, it has never been more critical to demonstrate proper land management, and show policy makers a logical continuation of landscape stewardship, from snipe bog, through to barley, to permanent pasture, the hill-edge and up to the heather moorland.
+- Show policy makers a logical continuation of landscape stewardship, from snipe bog, through to barley, permanent pasture, the hill-edge and up to the heather moorland.

-- Auchnerran provides an excellent opportunity to demonstrate the benefits of the GWCT's ‘Farmer Clusters’, and of farmer-led landscape-scale conservation.
+- Demonstrate the benefits of the GWCT's ‘Farmer Clusters’, and of farmer-led landscape-scale conservation.

-- A commercial farm operation, combined with game management and, in time, a small shoot will demonstrate the link between economically viable management and practical conservation objectives.
+- Demonstrate the link between economically viable management and practical conservation objectives.

-Auchnerran will engage with the local community, and provide education and inspiration for land managers and the wider public.
+- Engage with the local community as well as provide education and inspiration for land managers and the wider public.

-- The GWCT’s education programme at the Allerton Project can provide a template for similar at Auchnerran: public access facilities and open days; tertiary education; talks to land management and conservation students, school-age visits and workshops; and training for gamekeepers.
+- The GWCT’s education programme at the Allerton Project can provide a template for similar work at Auchnerran: public access facilities and open days, tertiary education, talks to land management and conservation students, school-age visits and workshops.